Process Management on Linux, macOS, and Windows: Monitoring, Killing, and Background Execution

 I once left a script running for three days before realising it was printing “Hello World” in an infinite loop thanks to a misplaced indent.
 Embarrassing?
 Absolutely.
 Educational?
 Without question.

-Sometimes these things need our attention — whether to check their progress, free up system resources, or save our fans from sounding like an aircraft taking off.
+Processes sometimes need our attention — whether to check their progress, free up system resources, or save our fans from sounding like an aircraft taking off.
 Processes can be obedient helpers or stubborn little gremlins hiding in the background, and knowing how to find, monitor, and, when necessary, end them is a vital skill.

 In this post, we’ll tour the essentials of process management on Linux, macOS, and Windows.
 We’ll talk about background and foreground execution, and you’ll learn to recognise when a process needs encouragement… or when it’s time to show it the door.

 Think of your computer as a busy workshop, and each process as one of its workers.
-When you open a program or run a script, your operating system issues that worker a unique badge — a Process ID (PID) — along with a workspace and the tools to do its job.
+When you open a programme or run a script, your operating system issues that worker a unique badge — a Process ID (PID) — along with a workspace and the tools to do its job.

 Some of these workers are quiet, efficient types.
 Others gobble up CPU cycles like biscuits at a meeting.
 A few might wander off and stop doing anything useful, in which case you may need to intervene.